nikeshnazareth/verifiable-voting/README.md

    * protect their own cryptographic keys to prevent other people from registering illegitimate voters
 * There is no coercion resistance: voters can prove who they voted for (and can therefore be coerced or bribed into voting a particular way)

-## Current status

-I am still building the minimum viable product based on this description.

-It will eventually be deployed to **verifiable-voting.nikeshnazareth.com**